 You know that your blog posts are engaging when you get a lot of likes and comments, and they’re shared frequently.
 These posts can start meaningful discussions and elicit further questions which you and other readers can answer.
 These signs indicate that you’re messages are making an impact on many readers.

 But not all blog posts are engaging, and it can be disheartening to realize that people are indifferent to your posts.
-Instead of giving up, here are some ways for you to create more engaging content:

 Use Tools to Analyze the Competition

 Are you envious of how other blogs in your industry are receiving much more attention from their readers?
 You don’t to be envious for long.
 Instead, you can study the content strategy of your more successful rivals so that you can improve your own content.
 You can see which subjects or forms of media do well.